Cross-Loss Influence Functions to Explain Deep Network Representations: APPROACH

 \subsection{Explaining Deep Network Representations}

-The original influence function (Equation \ref{eqn:influence-function}) assumes that the loss function remains the same for both sets of samples $z_{te}$ and $z_{tr}$.
-We instead seek to compute influence representations learned by models trained with a self-supervised or unsupervised pre-training objective, such as language models or clustering models.
-To compute the effects of training samples on arbitrary properties of the model's learned representation, e.g. the model's score on a bias test or classification accuracy, we need an approach that can compute influence across multiple different objectives.
+The original influence function from Equation \ref{eqn:influence-function} assumes that the loss function remains the same for both sets of samples $z_{te}$ and $z_{tr}$.
+We instead seek to compute influence on representations learned by any deep learning models, even if the training and testing tasks are different.
+To compute the effects of training samples on arbitrary properties of the model's learned representation, e.g. cluster centroids or scores on a bias test, we need an approach that can compute influence across multiple different objectives.

 To address this need for cross-loss influence estimation, we relax the assumption that both loss functions must be the same.
-Rather than estimating the inverse Hessian-vector product by computing a classification loss, as in prior work, the inverse Hessian-vector product is estimated by any twice-differentiable training objective thus providing the overall loss landscape for deep network representations (word embeddings or cluster centroids) as they are refined.
+Building on prior work \citep{agarwal2016second}, we estimate the HVP via \textit{any} twice-differentiable objective, thus providing the overall loss landscape for deep network representations as they are refined.
+This approach is in contrast to prior uses of the influence function for deep networks, which estimated the HVP according to a supervised-learning objective that matched the test task.

-We now extend this approach to obtaining explanations for mismatched objectives.
-First, we follow the original influence function formulation, using a training objective to estimate the effect of each sample on the model parameters.
-Rather than using these same objectives as at test time, however, we substitute in any differentiable objective.
+We now provide analytical proof for this approach to obtaining explanations for mismatched objectives.
+First, we review the original influence function formulation, using a training objective to estimate the effect of each sample on the model parameters.
+Second, we prove a novel theorem enabling us to substitute any differentiable testing loss function in our cross-loss influence function rather than requiring testing and training loss functions to be equivalent.

-\begin{theorem} Exchanging the testing loss function of Equation \ref{eqn:influence-function} for an arbitrary differentiable objective, we can compute the influence of training examples on the new objective. \end{theorem} \paragraph{Proof [by deduction]:} \citet{koh2017understanding} derive that the effect of upweighting a single sample, $z$, on model parameterized by $\hat\theta$ can be approximated as in Equation \ref{eqn:influence-original}.
+\begin{theorem} Exchanging the testing loss function of Equation \ref{eqn:influence-function} for an arbitrary differentiable objective, we can compute the influence of training examples on the new objective. \end{theorem} \begin{proof} \citet{koh2017understanding} derive that the effect of upweighting a single sample, $z$, on models parameterized by $\hat\theta$ is defined by Equation \ref{eqn:influence-original}.

-Here $\hat\theta$ is the model which minimizes the original objective and is then updated according to an arbitrarily small step, $\epsilon$, which approaches zero. $\hat\theta_{\epsilon, z}$ is given in Equation \ref{eqn:eps-model}
+Here, $\hat\theta$ is the model parameterization that minimizes the loss $L$.
+Equation \ref{eqn:influence-original} models the impact of taking an infinitesimally small stochastic gradient descent step evaluated at the test data point, $z$.
+The updated parameters, $\hat{\theta}_{\epsilon ,z}$, are given by the satisfaction of Equation \ref{eqn:eps-model}.

 For $\hat\theta_{\epsilon, z}$, we can estimate the rate of change for a loss function on a new sample $dL(z_{te}, \hat\theta_{\epsilon, z})$ with respect to the original model parameters $\theta$ by combining the derivative of the loss function with the rate of change for $\hat\theta_{\epsilon, z}$ as a function of $\epsilon$, as in Equation \ref{eqn:new-loss}.